-Vulnerability of profitability to global refining margin cycle, import duty protection and INR-USD parity levels - The nature of the business is such that the company is exposed to the movement in commodity price cycles and the volatility in crude prices.
+Vulnerability of profitability to global refining margin cycle, import duty protection and INR-USD parity levels - The nature of the business is such that the company is exposed to the movement in commodity price cycles and volatility in crude prices.
 Any adverse changes in import duty on its products would also have an impact on the company's domestic sales.
-The company's profitability is also exposed to the forex rates (INR-US\$) as the business is largely dollarised on sales, crude procurement and foreign currency loans.
+The company's profitability is also exposed to forex rates (INR-US\$) as the business is largely dollarised on sales, crude procurement and foreign currency loans.

-Exposed to regulatory risks related to under-recoveries - Higher crude oil prices, if sustained, result in a material increase in gross under-recoveries (GURs), as has been the case in the past, and consequently raise the working capital requirements and short-term debt levels of OMCs, thereby negatively impacting their profitability.
-ICRA expects the gross under-recovery (GUR) of the OMCs to remain nil or marginal.
-Additionally, there have been instances in the past when in an elevated crude oil price environment, the Gol has intervened in the pricing of motor spirit (MS) and high speed diesel (HSD), which has negatively impacted the marketing profitability of the OMCs.
-Accordingly, IOC remains exposed to regulatory risks related to the pricing of sensitive petroleum products and auto fuels in an elevated crude oil price environment.
-However, the past track record of the Gol to ensure low under-recovery levels for PSU OMCs provides comfort from a credit perspective.
-Any adverse change in the Gol's policy in this regard, resulting in a sustained weakening of the key credit metrics of IOCL, will be a key rating sensitivity
+Exposed to regulatory risks related to under-recoveries - In a sustained high crude oil price scenario, there could be a material increase in the gross under-recoveries (GURs), as has been the case in the past, and this could consequently raise the working capital requirements and short-term debt levels of OMCs, thereby negatively impacting their profitability.
+ICRA expects the gross under-recovery (GUR) of the OMCs to remain nil or marginal in the near future.
+Additionally, there have been instances in the past when in an elevated crude oil price environment, the Gol had intervened in the pricing of motor spirit (MS) and high speed diesel (HSD) that negatively impacted the marketing profitability of the OMCs.
+Hence, IOC remains exposed to regulatory risks related to the pricing of sensitive petroleum products and auto fuels when crude oil prices are elevated.

+ICRA also notes the current under-recoveries on LPG, which have led to the cumulative net negative buffer rising to around Rs 19,900 crore as of FY2025-end.
+The recent hike of Rs.
+50 per cylinder as well as benign crude oil prices could provide some comfort on this front.
+Further, the past track record of the GoI to ensure low under-recovery levels for PSU OMCs provides comfort from a credit perspective.
+Any adverse change in the GoI's policy in this regard, resulting in a sustained weakening of the key credit metrics of IOC, will be a key rating sensitivity.

 Significant project implementation risks - The company has significant capex plans spanning the entire downstream value chain with a total outlay of around Rs.
-1.5 lakh crore over the next 3-4 years.
-The capex plans include the brownfield expansion of refineries, setting up of pipeline infrastructure, investments in setting up marketing/retail infrastructure, setting up of petrochemical plants etc. Any material time or cost overruns in the group projects could increase the company's borrowing levels and moderate the credit metrics.
+1.5 lakh crore over the next 4-5 years, with the annual capex expected to be in the range of Rs.
+33,000-34,000 crore.
+The capex plans include the brownfield expansion of refineries, setting up of pipeline infrastructure, investments in marketing/retail infrastructure and building petrochemical plants.
+Any material time or cost overruns in the group projects could increase the company's borrowing levels and moderate the credit metrics.
 However, the risk is largely mitigated by the company's proven track record of successfully implementing several large projects.
-This apart, the company is planning to expand its renewable energy portfolio along with capex towards attaining net zero targets.
+This apart, the company is planning to expand its renewable energy portfolio along with the capex towards attaining net zero targets.

-Environmental and Social Risks
+Environmental and social risks

-Environmental considerations - IOCL is exposed to the risks of tightening regulations on environment and safety.
-These regulatory changes have necessitated IOCL to increase its investments towards meeting the evolving and tighter regulatory standards.
-While IOCL has been taking various steps to comply with all the environmental regulations and various statutory approvals/permits granted by the authorities, it remains exposed to the longer term risk of the ongoing shift towards a future that is less dependent on fossil fuels.
+Environmental considerations - IOC is exposed to the risks of tightening regulations on environment and safety.
+These regulatory changes have necessitated IOC to increase its investments towards meeting the evolving and tighter regulatory standards.
+While IOC has been taking various steps to comply with all the environmental regulations and various statutory approvals/permits granted by the authorities, it remains exposed to the longer term risk of the ongoing shift towards a future that is less dependent on fossil fuels.
 But this is a risk that will play out only over the distant future as India remains heavily dependent on oil and gas.
-IOCL's ability to adapt its business model, including diversification into new segments, would be a key rating driver from a longer term credit perspective.
+IOC's ability to adapt its business model, including diversification into new segments, would be a key rating driver from a longer term credit perspective.